 Make it a habit to clean your vehicle weekly or monthly, depending on how soiled it could be during your use.
 Before applying washing detergents, make sure to give the car a quick rinse using a low-pressure hose.

 If you’re washing your own, it’s advisable to use the two-bucket method.
 This way, you’ll separate the clean soapy water from the ones you used to wash the dirt off the rag or foam.
 Most car owners tend to use a single bucket where soap and dirt are mixed up.
 When you use this dirty and soapy water, you’re just bringing the dirt back to the vehicle.

 When dirt dries up and accumulates, there’s a lot of scraping to do.
 If you don’t want to come to the point of removing scratches from car paint, practice the two-bucket method.
 We also wrote a post on the best car windshield cleaning tools with complete product guides.

 Automated washing uses tough brushes, and regularly setting your car on this will end you up with cobweb-like swirls.
-This scratch can happen to both the paint and glasses of your vehicle.
+This scratch can happen to both the paint and the glasses of your vehicle.
 It may look like a flaw in the detailing, especially if you just had new car paint and tint.

 If you’re washing your own, never use toilet brushes.
 These have strong bristles that can scratch your car in the process of cleaning.
-You may not see it with the suds on, but when it’s time for drying, you’re doomed to fixing big scratches.
+You may not see it with the suds on, but when it’s time for drying, you’re doomed to fix big scratches.

 After washing, never let your car dry in the air.
 Airdrying won’t scratch your vehicle’s paint but removing the water spots will.
-Some car owners mistake scraping it with a towel, and the result isn’t really that friendly.
+Some car owners mistake scraping it with a towel, and the result isn’t that friendly.